dewstouh/oracle-saas-infra/docs/services/mail/server.md

 ### 1. Create a new project in Coolify and name it `Mail`.
 ![](https://imgur.com/q40fVIV.png)
 ### 2. Create a new service in the project and name it `Mail Server`.
-Use the following docker compose file (replace justdiego.ccm with your domain name):
+Use the following docker compose file (replace justdiego.com with your domain name):
 This will install the Stalwart mail server, which is a modern and secure mail server that supports SMTP, IMAP, and JMAP protocols.
 It also supports TLS encryption and has a web interface for managing the mail server.
 ```yaml
 services: